twimart/twimart.github.io/content/posts/cisco-config.md

 ### Explanation ###
 The Cisco switch has 2 configurations: the "running-config" and the "startup-config".
 When the switch starts, it uses its "startup-config".
 If configuration changes are created, they will be done in the running-config.
 The switch will then use its "running-config".
-On the other hand, if the changes made turn out to be a failure, it is enough to reboot it.
+On the other hand, if the changes made turn out to be a failure, you just need to reboot it.
 Thus, the switch will use its "startup-config", which has not changed.
 When changes made are validated, the running-config can be copied to the startup-config.
 The changes will then be taken into account in the default startup-config of the switch.

 ### Commands ###